Travel the nerve-shredding Mamisoni Pass

-Mamisoni Pass is a high mountain pass at an elevation of 2.836m (9,304ft) above the sea level, located on the border of Georgia and the Republic of North Ossetia-Alania, Russia.
+Pereval Mamisonskiy is an international high mountain pass at an elevation of 2.836m (9,304ft) above the sea level, located on the border of Georgia and the Republic of North Ossetia-Alania of Russia.
 It's one of the highest roads of Europe.

 Where is Mamisoni Pass?

 Set high in the Racha-Lechkhum-Kvemo Svaneti Planned National Park, the pass, also known as Mamison Pass links the Republic of North Ossetia-Alania (Russia) and the region of Racha-Lechkhumi and Kvemo Svaneti (Georgia).

 When was the road to Mamisoni Pass built?